Louise Bourgoin: Life and career

 In 2007 she was offered a role in a film, playing a television weather girl in The Girl From Monaco.
 Subsequently, she played in several films including The Extraordinary Adventures of Adèle Blanc-Sec directed by Luc Besson and Black Heaven directed by Gilles Marchand, a film that was screened Out of Competition at the 2010 Cannes Film Festival.

 Personal life

 In December 2015, it was announced that Bourgoin and her boyfriend, electronic musician Tepr, were expecting their first child.
 Bourgoin gave birth to her son, Étienne, on 7 April 2016.
 In 2020, she gave birth to a second boy.
+The couple separated in 2023.